Crack the Code to Boosting Your Immunity…Naturally!

 There are two main types of immunity – innate, also called as natural or inherited, and adaptive.

-Adaptive immunity: Adaptive immunity refers to antigen-specific immune response.
-It is more specific and saves us from certain death by infection.
+Adaptive immunity: Adaptive immunity is more specific and saves us from certain death by infection.
 For example, a person who recovers from measles is protected for life against measles by the adaptive immune system.
 The adaptive immune system is further divided into:

-- Passive immunity: This occurs when antibodies are passed from one person to another, for example, through transfusion.
+- Passive immunity: This occurs when antibodies pass from one person to another, for example, through transfusion

 - Active immunity: This involves two types of white blood cells – T-cells and B-cells.